Welcoming Westchester Artists

 Attendance at a many visiting artist workshops and lectures over offered at our facility over the course of the year.

-Experience the NCECA Conference (National Council on Education for the Ceramic Arts) in March of 2019 including registration, travel and housing accommodations.
+Experience the NCECA Conference (National Council on Education for the Ceramic Arts) in March including registration, travel and housing accommodations.

 The resident will receive a $500 monthly stipend, in addition to paid teaching opportunities to help with living expenses.